 Degree requirements include course work, research rotations (to facilitate the selection of an advisor), participation in formal and informal seminars, a qualifying exam, and publishable research and dissertation.
 Teaching opportunities are also available but teaching is not a requirement to complete the degree.

-All first year Ph.D. students take a set of two core courses in "Cell and Molecular Biology", with lecturing faculty representing most of the Departments in the School of Medicine.
+All first year Ph.D. students take a set of core courses, with lecturing faculty representing most of the Departments in the School of Medicine.
 Six advanced science courses are also required, three in Biochemistry (one course must be either BIOC 412 or BIOC 434), and the remaining three from other disciplines.
 Physical chemistry may also be required for students who choose to conduct research in the fields of X-ray crystallography or protein structure and function.

 At the end of the second year students must pass a qualifying exam.
 The exam consists of a written research proposal in the form of a grant application and an oral defense.
-The chosen topic must be unrelated to the student's thesis research.
 The exam provides students with experience in formulating and assessing the feasibility of original research ideas and defending their scientific merit.
 Successful completion of the qualifying exam advances the student to Ph.D. candidacy.

 Research and dissertation